rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 ## Event model and JSON format

 Events are sent as HTTP POST JSON.
-Each payload entry corresponds to one committed Raft log index.
+Each payload entry corresponds to one committed Raft log index, and there may be more than one in the payload.

 **Example**